Instructor:

 -

-Develop and apply spreadsheets to solution of engineering
+Develop and apply spreadsheets to the solution of engineering problems

 -

-Application of problem solving strategies to the analysis,
+Application of problem-solving strategies to the analysis, design, and

 -